skatejs/ssr/README.md

 Options are:

 - `--babel` - Path to custom babel config.
 Uses `require()` to load relative to `process.cwd()`.
 Defaults to `.babelrc` / `package.json` field.
+- `--debug` - Whether or not to pretty print the HTML result.
+Defaults to `false`.
 - `--out` - The directory to place the statically rendered files.
 - `--props` - A JSON object of custom props to assign to the custom elements before they're rendered.
+- `--rehydrate` - Whether or not to add rehydration scripts.
+Defaults to `true`.
 - `--src` - A glob for the source files to statically render to `--out`.
 - `--suffix` - The suffix to put on the output files.
 Defaults to `html`;